 Argentine style restaurant with a complete menu offering meat and vegetables from the grill ('parrilla'), hand made fresh pasta, delicious wine from Mendoza (the famous wine region in the foothills of the Andes) and a selection of traditional Argentine desserts.

-Also, you can enjoy our live tango shows, find the next Argentine show in our website 'what's on': http://lapatagonia.co.uk/news/
+Also, you can enjoy live tango shows; find the next Argentine show on our website on the 'what's on' page.

-Our wish: enjoy a friendly night and lean more about Argentine culture.
+Our speciality is Argentine steak and Malbec wine.
+Our wish is that you enjoy a friendly night and learn more about Argentinian culture.